Return to

 This movie is dumb, but it's good as a T&A

-of cool story to go along with it to explain the nudity.
+of cool story to explain the nudity.

 Otherwise, the makers can just go ahead and make it a full-on porn